Skip to main contentScroll Top

 The entrance of a Don Quixote, with its mascot, the penguin.

-The best known of its brands and certainly that of the confectioner Ezaki Glyco, which represents a runner crossing the finish line.
+The most famous of its signs is undoubtedly that of the confectioner Ezaki Glico, which depicts a runner crossing the finish line.
 It has been present in one form or another in Dotonbori since 1935.
-The brand is also well known in Thailand, particularly for its stick biscuits resembling mikados, called here pocky.
-It is obviously an excellent spot to taste the renowned local gastronomy.
-Osaka regional cuisine includingokonomiyaki, which we tested in Nara, the takoyaki, which are octopus balls,udon (a noodle dish) or even a host of regional sushi.
+The brand is also well-known in Thailand, particularly for its stick-shaped biscuits resembling Mikado sticks, called Pocky there.
+It's obviously an excellent spot to sample the renowned local cuisine.
+Osaka's regional cuisine includes okonomiyaki, which we tried in Nara, takoyaki (octopus balls), udon (a noodle dish), and a wide variety of regional sushi.

-Among the recognizable restaurants, we can mention the Kinryu Ramen, with its golden dragon on the front (there are 3 branches different), Kani Doraku and his giant mechanical crab (6,5 m) whose specialty or even the Zubora-ya, a fugu restaurant (fish with deadly poison if poorly prepared) with a huge lantern in the shape of….
-Well, of course, it's a runaway.
-One of the oldest restaurants still present is the Hariju, specializing in beef (only Japanese of course).
+Among the recognizable restaurants are Kinryu Ramen, with its golden dragon on the facade (it has three different branches), Kani Doraku and its giant mechanical crab (6,5 m) whose specialty I'll let you guess, and Zubora-ya, a fugu restaurant (fugu is a fish that can be deadly if improperly prepared) with a huge lantern shaped like… well, fugu, of course.
+One of the oldest restaurants still in operation is Hariju, specializing in beef (only Japanese, of course).

 glico man dotonbori osaka - japan